EmoryMLIP/emory-reu-ret-website/content/projects/2022-brain-nets/index.md

 ---
 ## Overview

-We are comparing and benchmarking the performance of graph kernels and graph neural networks on the classification of diseases from neuroimaging data.
+We are comparing and benchmarking the performance of graph kernels and graph neural networks applied to disease classification based on neuroimaging data.
+For definitions go to [definitions](#definitions) section

 ## Datasets

-We are working with 2 datasets, each classifying HIV (human immunodeficiency virus) and BP (bipolar disorder).
-Each dataset consists of FMRI scans, DTI scans, and classification labels (diseased (-1)/ non-diseased (1)).
-Both datasets have been cleaned for us and consist of less than 100 patients.
+We are working with 2 datasets, one classifying human immunodeficiency virus (HIV) and one classifying bipolar disorder (BP).
+Each dataset consists of functional magnetic resonance imaging (fMRI) scans, diffusion tensor imaging (DTI) scans, and classification labels in the form of integers, where 1 indicates a healthy patient and -1 indicates an unhealthy patient.
+Both datasets have been cleaned for us and consist of less than 100 patients each.
 The DTI and FMRI brain scans of each patient $i$ are represented as weighted adjacency matrices $\mathbf{W}_i \in \mathbb{R}^{M \times M}$.
 FMRI scans are considered to be more robust than DTI scans, so our experiments prioritize working with them.
-Nodes in the brain network represent regions of interest (ROI), and edge links between nodes indicate the strength of the connection between ROI’s.
-For our data, we implemented a rounding scheme to remove edge weights and sparsify the adjacency matrices.
+Nodes in the brain network represent regions of interest (ROI), and edge links between nodes indicate the strength of the connection between the two regions.
+We implemented a rounding scheme to remove edge weights in order to sparsify the adjacency matrices.
+While this results in a small amount of data loss, it preserves the overall structure of the adjacency matrix and is less computationally expensive than using the original unrounded matrices.
 We have: ...

 We further manipulate the data to obtain a list of graph objects that can be used with the Python packages [GraKel](https://ysig.github.io/GraKeL/0.1a8/) and [PyG](https://pytorch-geometric.readthedocs.io/en/latest/).

 ## Classification Task

 The standard graph classification task considers the problem of classifying graphs into two or more categories.
 The goal is to learn a model that maps graphs in the set of graphs $G$ to a set of labels $Y$.
+In our specific case, we aim to accurately classify patients into categories of either diseased or healthy based on graphs constructed from their brain scan data.

 ## Methods